aditya2994/TDSP_Zippy/Docs/Model/Baseline/Baseline Models.md

 > If using the Automated Modeling and Reporting tool, most of the sections below will be generated automatically from this tool.

 ## Analytic Approach
-* What is target definition
+* What is target definition?
+The probability that someone will respond to the marketing campaign
-* What are inputs (description)
+* What are inputs (description) There are varibles from 4 data sources for modeling
 * What kind of model was built?
+A binary classsification model using XGBoost

 ## Model Description